-- Recommended for: Good for families, but may be a bit too much for very small children
+- Recommended for: Good for families, but might be a bit too much for very small children

 - Seating: Ride vehicles look like miniature versions of Mr. Toad's car, an early 1900's-era horseless carriage.
 Each one has one row and a steering wheel (which does not work)

 - Accessibility: Wheelchairs and ECVs should enter through the exit.
-You'll have to transfer into the ride's cars.
-More about visiting Disneyland in a wheelchair or ECV
+You'll have to transfer to the ride's cars.

 02 of 03